 She recommends following a meal plan that incorporates five pillars: Avoiding added sugars, eating whole foods, incorporating a lot of vegetables, choosing healthy carbohydrates, and avoiding alcohol.

-These plans help you stick to several days of nutrient dense foods and get you back on track without any gimmicks or expensive additions.
-They consist of meals that cut out junk from processed foods, added sugar, and alcohol and will leave you feeling energized and motivated.
-And that's what you really want.
+Sticking to several days of nutrient-dense foods can get you back on track without any gimmicks or expensive additions.
+Focus on meals that cut out junk from processed foods, added sugar, and alcohol and will leave you feeling energized and motivated.